DFW1N/DFW1N-OSINT/README.md

 ## [↑](#contents) Online Alerts

-Specifically use these to get alerts when somthing changes or is posted with specific enteries online.
+Specifically use these to get alerts when something changes or is posted with specific entries online.
 Wouldn't be a bad idea to put alerts on your targets social media accounts or name online.

 - [Google Alert](https://www.google.com.au/alerts) - _Create Google Alerts._
 - [Mention](https://mention.com/en/) - _Get live updates about your brand from the web and social media._
 - [Talkwalker Alerts](https://www.talkwalker.com/alerts) - _Monitor the Web for interesting new content about your name, brand, competitors, events or any favorite topic with Talkwalker Alerts!_
 - [Meltwater](https://www.meltwater.com/au/) - _Social and marketing teams go beyond media monitoring.
-Try Monitoring your targets bussiness or organisation._
+Try Monitoring your targets business or organisation._
 - [PasteLert](https://andrewmohawk.com/pasteLert/) - _Set up alerts (like google alerts) for pastebin.com entries._
 - [VisualPing](https://visualping.io/) - _Select an area and relax: We’ll send you an email alert when something changes._

 ## [↑](#contents) Email Data Dumps

-Assuming you have know or have obtained your targets email you can always check if there email has been compromised which results in Email data dump and password dumps and what if you got a encrypted text relating to the password data dump use the tools I list below to help you with getting the informaiton on your target or even yourself.
+Assuming you know or have obtained your target's email address, you can check if their email has been compromised.
+A compromised email could lead to hashed, encrypted, or even plaintext passwords as well as more personally-identifiable information.

-- [Haveibeenpwned](https://haveibeenpwned.com/) - _Check if you have an account that has been compromised in a data breach_
+- [Haveibeenpwned](https://haveibeenpwned.com/) - _Check if you have an account that has been compromised in a data breach._
-- [DeHashed](https://www.dehashed.com/) - _Display usernames & passwords from an account that has been compromised in a data breach_
+- [DeHashed](https://www.dehashed.com/) - _Display usernames & passwords from an account that has been compromised in a data breach._
-- [Citadel](http://citadel.pw) - _Display usernames & passwords from an account that has been compromised in a data breach_
+- [Citadel](http://citadel.pw) - _Display usernames & passwords from an account that has been compromised in a data breach._
 - [MD5 Cracking and Hashing](https://md5decrypt.net/en/) - _Crack MD5 Hashes.
 This website also provides many other hash cracking tools such as SHA-512 decryption, SHA-256, Morse Code Decoding etc._

 ## [↑](#contents) Australian Police and Intelligence Services